 Law and Sociology Course

 This is a course that not only covers basic laws and crime levels but the sociological factors that affect these things.
-A criminal's mental history, treatment capability or age can all be factors in how they are treated within the legal system.
-This course provides topics on selecting juries, assessing a defendant's sanity, testimony from eye witnesses and self-representation.
+Criminals' mental history, treatment capability or age can all be factors in how they are treated within the legal system.
+This course provides information about selecting juries, assessing a defendant's sanity, testimony from eyewitnesses and self-representation.
 Time is also spent on general sociology theories and the social forces that influence American law.

 Criminology and Research Course

 This is a course that combines criminology theory with research.
 Students learn methods in research, statistics, analytics and measurement as they relate to crime.
 Specific areas of study include crime mapping, crime problems and crime analysis.
 This is a course that may require a large research project.
 Computer tools and software specific to gathering such crime information may also be covered in this course.

 - Recently Updated

 Students in a criminology program study the causes and consequences of crime and the effect of crime on society, as well as the...